lbrice1/ai_cheme_examples/README.md

 # AI in Chemical Engineering: Unlocking the Power Within Data
 This repository contains examples to accompany the book *AI in Chemical Engineering* by Jose A. Romagnoli, Luis Briceno-Mena, and Vidhyadar Manee.

+To use the examples in this repository, fork it or download the contents.

 ## Citation
 ```bibtex
 @book{romagnoli2024ai,